youssef-fk/test-popina/test_yousseffk/README.md

 Added initial data models for order and items.

 Added a converter for parsing the `color string` to a `color object`.

+Tested data models serialization and deserialization from json response sample